mustafa-ozturk/opengl_sandbox/README.md

 # opengl_sandbox

-Goal: Low abstraction opengl/graphics examples for myself to reference for other projects.
+Goal: Easy to use/understand environment for experimentation and low abstraction opengl/graphics examples for myself to reference.

 TODO:
 - [ ] Batch Renderer